 Additionally, it's common to see them drinking from hummingbird feeders and visiting sunflower seed feeders.

-To attract these birds to your bird feeding station, you can provide suet or peanut butter-cornmeal mixtures for them.
+To attract these birds to your bird feeding station, you can provide suet or peanut butter-cornmeal mixtures.

-I like to place multiple suet feeders, around to not only encourage these and other woodpeckers but attract other birds like Nuthatches, Chickadees, and Flickers.
+I like to place multiple suet feeders around to not only encourage these and other woodpeckers, but also attract other birds like Nuthatches, Chickadees, and Flickers.

 The short answer is that Downy Woodpeckers may re-pair from season to season but there is no data that suggests they mate for life.